 The story so far...

-The National Rural Poultry Centre (NRPC) was formed in Malawi in early 2013 as an affiliate of the International Rural Poultry Centre, a subsidiary of the KYEEMA Foundation based in Brisbane, Australia.
+The Rural Poultry Centre (RPC) was formed in Malawi in early 2013 as an affiliate of the International Rural Poultry Centre, a subsidiary of the KYEEMA Foundation based in Brisbane, Australia.

-The NRPC exists to promote the needs of smallholder poultry farmers throughout Malawi and to raise livelihoods and contribute to improved nutrition in rural areas of Malawi.
-NRPC adopts a keep-it-simple philosophy with an emphasis on effective support at the grass roots level.
+The RPC exists to promote the needs of smallholder poultry farmers throughout Malawi and to raise livelihoods and contribute to improved nutrition in rural areas of Malawi.
+RPC adopts a keep-it-simple philosophy with an emphasis on effective support at the grass roots level.
 Presently, there is no other local organisation dedicated to village poultry.